This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Oven Spring – Good oven spring, or the ability of dough to rise well during baking before the crust sets, is a desirable trait when baking sourdough loaves.
 Many factors affect oven spring.

 Pastry Flour – Pastry flour is a lower protein flour (around 8%) suitable for baked goods that should be light and tender (e.g. pie crust, biscuits, and scones).
 This flour would not be suitable for bread doughs.
+There is white or whole wheat pastry flour available, or you can grind your own whole wheat pastry flour using “soft white wheat” berries.

 Poke Test – Proofing is done in most cases when the dough springs back only slightly when poked with a wet finger (the poke test).
 If the indent stays deeply, the dough has likely over-proofed and may soon collapse or flatten during baking.
 If the indent bounces back quickly and all the way, the dough needs more time to proof.